Eulenspeigel Puppets celebrates their 45th birthday with cake and fun on March 22

-WEST LIBERTY - When asked how she felt about Eulenspeigel Puppets reaching such a huge milestone, Monica Leo didn’t know how to feel about her puppet company being around for so long, but she had plenty of happy memories to look back on.
+WEST LIBERTY — Monica Leo didn’t know how to feel about Eulenspeigel Puppets being around for so long, but she had plenty of happy memories to look back on.

-“We’ve certainly gotten around,” she said, as she and the rest of Eulenspeigel will be celebrating this through their birthday party on Sunday, March 22 from noon to 4 p.m.
+“We’ve certainly gotten around,” she said, as she and the rest of Eulenspeigel will celebrate this at their birthday party on Sunday, March 22 from noon to 4 p.m.

 “My mother was an artist, and she always told me if you want to be a freelance artist, you better find something you enjoy doing and that other people enjoy paying for.”
-However, after a while, Leo began wishing she could perform with the puppets she was missing, so she and fellow puppeteer Deanne Wortman began their puppet company.
+After a while Leo began wishing she could perform with the puppets, so she and fellow puppeteer Deanne Wortman began their puppet company.

 You have free articles remaining.